 “Any other activities?
 I mean on the world domination side.”

 “Same old, stir up trouble in some backwater, get the natives restless, start a war, sell weapons.
 They have deposed, terminally, elected officials.
-The population gets scared and, like we said, practically demands a police state.
+The population gets scared and practically demands a police state.
 It happened here in ‘Murica, remember when every local sheriff’s office had Humvees and swat teams?”

 Daria and Katja show up after parking Frost in the same motel as Magnus.
 We follow Dasha’s interview with Simpson on the video feed.